marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Policies

-* Students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement, [http://www.utexas.edu/diversity/ddce/ssd/](Services for Students with Disabilities) (471-6259).
+* Students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement, [Services for Students with Disabilities](http://www.utexas.edu/diversity/ddce/ssd/) (471-6259).

 ## Syllabus